Kodava people: Ancient period

 The earliest mention about Coorg can be seen in the works those date back to the Sangam period.
 The Ezhimala dynasty had jurisdiction over two Nadus – The coastal Poozhinadu and the hilly eastern Karkanadu.
 According to the works of Sangam literature, Poozhinadu consisted much of the coastal belt between Mangalore and Kozhikode.
-Karkanadu consisted of Wayanad-Gudalur hilly region with parts of Kodagu (Coorg).
+Karkanadu consisted of Wayanad-Gudalur hilly region with parts of Kodagu.

 Rajas

 The Kadamba ruled North Karnataka along with Goa and parts of Maharashtra while the Gangas ruled South Karnataka and parts of Andhra and Tamil Nadu prior to 1000AD.
-The regions of Hassan, Kodagu (Coorg), Tulunad and Waynad were ruled between them.
+The regions of Hassan, Kodagu, Tulunad and Waynad were ruled between them.
 Later the cholas entered Karnataka to rule, but it was short lived.
-The Hoysalas succeeded them and ruled Southern Karnataka (including Tulunad and Coorg) and parts of Tamil Nadu.
+The Hoysalas succeeded them and ruled Southern Karnataka (including Tulunad and Kodagu) and parts of Tamil Nadu.
 In the aftermath of the Delhi Sultanate invasion of South India (around 1319) the Vijaynagara Hindu Empire arose to rule South India until their downfall in the 16th century.
-From around 1600 until 1834 the Haleri Rajas ruled over Coorg.
+From around 1600 until 1834 the Haleri Rajas ruled over Kodagu.

 Samadhis were built for army chief Biddanda Bopu, who was the commander-in-chief for the army of Dodda Vira Rajendra, and his son Biddanda Somaiah.
 On the samadhi of Biddanda Bopu, there is a plate carved in Kannada praising him for his bravery shown in the wars fought against Tipu Sultan.

 British Raj

 Coorg War

 In 1834 the last of the Haleri Rajas Chikka Vira Raja fell out of favour with the East India Company who then intervened by launching an invasion Kodagu.
 A short but bloody campaign occurred in which a number of British soldiers and officers were killed.
 Near Somwarpet where the Coorgs were led by Mathanda Appachu the resistance was most furious.
-But this Coorg campaign came to a quick end when the Raja sent his Diwan Apparanda Bopu to surrender to the British and lead them from Kushalnagar into Madikeri.
-Thereafter Kodagu was annexed by the British and the Raja was exiled.
+But this Coorg campaign ended quickly when the Raja sent his Diwan Apparanda Bopu to surrender to the British and lead them from Kushalnagar into Madikeri.
+After that, Kodagu was annexed by the British, and the Raja was exiled.
 Apparanda Bopu and Cheppudira Ponnappa were retained as the Dewans of Coorg.